Swirl86/mern-crud-budget-app/README.md

 # 💰 Budget Management App

-This project is a **MERN** (MongoDB, Express, React, Node.js) stack application that I created as part of my personal learning journey.
-The goal of this project is to:
+This is a full-stack budgeting application built with the **MERN** (MongoDB, Express, React, Node.js) as part of my personal learning journey.
+The app helps users manage their personal finances by adding, viewing, editing, and deleting budget rows for income, expenses, and savings.

-- Refresh my full-stack development skills
+## 🎯 My Goals with this project
-- Learn more about building full-stack applications using the MERN stack
+- Refresh and strengthen my full-stack development skills
-- Deepen my understanding of **Tailwind CSS** for modern, responsive designs
+- Gain deeper knowledge of building full-stack applications using the MERN stack

-The app allows users to manage their personal finances by adding, viewing, editing, and deleting budget rows, as well as tracking income, expenses, and savings.
+- Improve UI design skills with modern, responsive styling using Tailwind CSS

 ## ⚙️ Tech Stack
 - **Frontend**: React (Vite), Tailwind CSS